Bag some Munros on this walking adventure in Scotland

 A spectacular circular route summiting the two peaks of Sgorr Dhearg and Sgorr Dhonuill, both over 1000m and which stand over the village of Ballachulish and the sea.
 We’ll be able to see down Glen Coe, and west to Loch Linnhe.
 Once at the first peak, we spend a long time up high, giving us the feeling of a great mountain traverse.

 Near Crianlarich lies a long ridge of mountains, the highest of which is Ben Lui, also a nature reserve.
 It’s pointed summit reminds many people of an alpine peak, and it’s well known for holding the snow in gullies deep into the summer.
 Our ascent is a dramatic one from the north-west, including the summit of a neighbouring peak and beginning and ending on dark forest trails.

 A big day out but certainly one to remember, the Grey Corries are a narrow ridge of several summits that lie amongst the great mass of mountains east of Ben Nevis, above Glen Spean.
 They are named after the grey rocky debris that litters the ridge, and spills down onto the sides.
 After a long trail through the Leanachan Forest we emerge onto a high rocky jumble of peaks; once on the main ridge the route is one of the all-time greats, keeping us high above the tree-line until we descend back into the forest at the end of the day.

-Today it’s time to pack up and leave the accommodation, after one last sit-down breakfast and a farewell to the peaks.
-We’ll drive you back down to Glasgow, aiming to arrive before midday.
+Today it’s time to pack up and leave the accommodation after one last breakfast and a farewell to the peaks.
+We then drive you back down to Glasgow, aiming to arrive before midday.

 - Travel to and from Glasgow plus all transport on the trip